hob05/hob05/README.md

 - Hi, I’m Harley (she/her)
-- Bsc Medical Pharmacology, Swansea University
+- Year 2 BSc Medical Pharmacology, Swansea University

 <!---
 hob05/hob05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.